-Opt Out Assumption - 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.
+Opt-Out Assumption 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.

-Survivor Coverage - 80% of male retirees and 67% of female retirees are assumed to have coverage continuing after the retiree's death.
+Survivor Coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death assumed to elect coverage for 1 or more dependents.

-Coverage Election at Retirement - 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.
+Coverage Election at Retirement 75% of male and 60% of female future retirees are